The Good Society

 Are incentives to innovate really weaker in the Nordic countries?
 Consider Sweden.
 It has less income inequality and more generous public social programs than the US, but while Swedish CEOs and financial players don’t pull in American-style paychecks and bonuses in the tens of millions, there is little to prevent a Swedish entrepreneur from accumulating large sums.
 In the 1990s Sweden instituted a major tax reform, reducing marginal rates and eliminating loopholes and deductions.
 Corporate income and capital gains tax rates were lowered to 30%, and the personal income tax rate to 50%.
 Later the wealth tax was done away with.
 In the early 2000s, a writer for Forbes magazine mused that Sweden had transformed itself from a “bloated welfare state” into a “people’s republic of entrepreneurs.”15

-Suppose we assume, however, that incentives to innovate are significantly weaker in Sweden than in the US.
-When did the difference in incentives emerge?
+If incentives to innovate are significantly weaker in Sweden than in the US, when did the difference emerge?
 An indicator of financial incentives for entrepreneurs is the top 1%’s share of household income.
 An indicator of the extent of cushions against risk is government expenditures’ share of GDP.
 Both are shown in figure 5, going back to 1910.
 The two countries were similar until the second half of the twentieth century.
 Government spending began to diverge in the 1960s, and income inequality diverged in the 1970s.

 According to Acemoglu and colleagues’ logic, then, incentives for innovation in the US were weakest in the 1960s and 1970s.
-In 1960, the top 1%’s share of pretax income had been falling for several decades and had nearly reached its low point.
-Government spending, meanwhile, had been rising steadily and was close to its peak level.
 Yet there was plenty of innovation in the 1960s and 1970s, including notable advances in computers, medical technology, and other fields.

 The comparative and historical data offer little, if any, support for the notion that big government is bad for innovation.